carpentries-incubator/python-pandas-power-consumption/_episodes/02-read-files.md

 questions:
 - "How can we manipulate tabular data files in Python?"
 objectives:
-- "Read tabular data from a file into a program."
+- "Read tabular data from a file into Pandas."
 - "Change the structure of a dataframe."
-- "Combine multiple files into a master dataset."
+- "Combine multiple files into a single dataset."
 keypoints:
 - "PANDAS is a Python library designed to work with large datasets."
 - "Use `concat()` to concatenate tabular dataframes that have the same structure."